paulktham/SOES-STM32/README.md

 You can clone this repository and open the project with STM32CubeIDE to view this project better.

+Please just use my code as a reference as our PDOs are very likely to be different and will cause differing results.
+The code is just to give a general idea of how things are meant to flow.

 ## How to implement a EtherCAT slave (SOES)

 1. Go to [EEPROM Generator](https://kubabuda.github.io/EEPROM_generator/)